dr563105/fastsetup/README.md

 disconnecting but I find this step simpler to other solutions.

 ### Step 3: Set up conda:
 Installs miniconda3 which is mini version of anaconda

 ```
 cd fastsetup
 ./setup-conda.sh
 ```
+#### Note:
+Deviates from fastai's fastsetup `setup-conda.sh`script in creating a `.condarc` file.
+My experiments have shown this step to be troublesome.

 Then

 ```
 source ~/.zshrc (or source ~/.bashrc)
-conda install mamba -n base
+conda install mamba -n base -c fastchan
 ```
+(`-c fastchan` is needed here as we have removed `.condarc` file)

+Also don't mix `conda-forge` with `fastai` channels.
+Stick to either `fastchan` or `conda-forge`.

 ### Step 4: Nvidia drivers
 Next, find out which NVIDIA drivers you need: `ubuntu-drivers devices`